chsus/Hello-World/README.md

 # Hello-World
-This is yhe Beginning !
+This is the Beginning !

 Hi All,
 I'd like to be a member of the new Era.